 "Lenovo makes really, really, really good hardware," stated Kutcher during a phone interview.
 "I hope to make their products as consumer friendly as possible."

 Lenovo signed a multi-year partnership agreement with Kutcher but the financial details of that agreement were not disclosed.
-Based upon the information released by Lenovo today, Kutcher will act as an ambassador for the company, meeting with various engineering partners around the world.
+Based upon the released by Lenovo today, Kutcher will act as an ambassador for the company, meeting with various engineering partners around the world.